The 2015 round of Society Research Funds is now open for applications. The average award has been about £1,000.

 Edmund Johnson Garwood Fund

-- For the encouragement of research in stratigraphy, with palaeontology, and in physical geology.
+For the encouragement of research in stratigraphy, with palaeontology, and in physical geology.
 Preference will be given to mid-career applicants.

 Gloyne Outdoor Geological Research Fund

 For the prosecution of outdoor research preferentially of a palaeontological or stratigraphical character, and preferentially within the limits of the British Commonwealth.